 The bottom line: It sometimes takes a while to get used to a new mattress, especially if it’s a type of bed you haven’t slept on before.
 With Loom & Leaf, you get 365 days to decide whether or not you’re happy with your mattress.
 If not, the company will exchange it for another mattress or take it away for donation or recycling.
 In the case of a return, the customer is responsible only for a $99 processing fee.
 Purple will cover the cost of pickup and arrange for a returned mattress to be donated to charity, or you can arrange the donation and dropoff yourself; in either case, the refund requires a verified donation receipt.

 Purple: 10 years

-The bottom line: The Loom & Leaf non-prorated warranty period is five years longer.
-Here’s how it works: If your Loom & Leaf mattress is deemed defective during the first two years, Saatva will replace it with a brand new mattress, free of charge.
-After that, we’ll repair and recover your mattress for the cost of transportation ($99 each way) for the remainder of the warranty period.
+The bottom line: The Loom & Leaf memory foam mattress carries a lifetime warranty.
+The warranty works like this: If a mattress is deemed defective during the first two years, Saatva will replace it with a brand-new mattress, free of any charge.
+Starting in year three and for as long as you own your mattress, Saatva will repair and re-cover your mattress.
+You will be responsible only for a $149 processing fee.
 Purple offers a 10-year warranty.
-Transportation handling and costs and inspection costs associated with repairs or replacements are the responsibility of the purchaser.
+Processing fees and inspection costs associated with repairs or replacements are the responsibility of the purchaser.